Muideen27/binary_trees/README.md

 ## Learning Objectives

-* What is a binary tree<br/> * What is the difference between a binary tree and a Binary Search Tree <br/> * What is the possible gain in terms of time complexity compared to linked lists <br/> * What are the depth, the height, the size of a binary tree <br/> * What are the different traversal methods to go through a binary tree <br/> * What is a complete, a full, a perfect, a balanced binary tree. <br/>
+* What is a binary tree
+* What is the difference between a binary tree and a Binary Search Tree
+* What is the possible gain in terms of time complexity compared to linked lists
+* What are the depth, the height, the size of a binary tree
+* What are the different traversal methods to go through a binary tree
+* What is a complete, a full, a perfect, a balanced binary tree.

+## Print function

+To match the examples in the tasks, you are given [this function](https://github.com/holbertonschool/0x1C.c)<br/>This function is used only for visualization purposes.
+You don’t have to push it to your repo.
+It may not be used during the correction